Fall Tarot Class

 The Jambalaya Center sacred reading method.
-A new cohort will open in autumn.
+A new cohort opens this autumn.

 Guerneville · California · Seven Generations